rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## Macron arrives in UK for three-day state visit
+## Macron urges reduction of trade dependency on US, China

 date: 2025-07-07, from: RTÉ News

-French President Emmanuel Macron has arrived in the UK for a three-day state visit, which will include an address both houses of the British parliament later today.
+French President Emmanuel Macron has said Britain and France must reduce risks posed by relying too much on the United States and China for trade.

 <br>